vlstill/presentations/tedi/pres.md

 \fcite{RSB15TC}

 - tree-based compression scheme, custom allocation scheme
-- I have made part of the implementation (compression), full evaluation, and part of the text
+- I have made part of the implementation (compression), whole evaluation, and part of the text
 - I have presented this at SEFM 2015 (rank B)

 ## Publications II